 A Student Employment Service is operated under the supervision of the Dean of Men's Office.
-Students desiring part-time employment may fill in application cards with this service at the time of registration or at the Employment Office, 2nd floor of Seminary Building, any time during the semester.
+Students desiring part-time employment may fill in application cards with this service at the time of registration or at the Employment Desk, Student Personnel office, any time during the semester.
 This office has on file the names of business firms and individuals who are interested in employing students on a part-time basis.